 With this in mind, it took Daniel and Robert a while to find the right soundscape.
 Some harmonies provoke emotions you don’t necessarily want in a sleep context, no matter how appropriate they might be for other situations.
 This applies to voices, too.
 We originally assumed that actors would be the best choice, and asked Daniel to cast our stories accordingly.
 But professional actors were difficult to coach into that place where you want to be engaging without having to engage, and we ended up with a mix of yoga instructors, singers, musicians or just people with a tone of voice we liked.

 “Sleep Cycle did their own voice work first”, Daniel says.
 “Their readings worked really well, and it took us a while until we figured out why.
 It worked because they didn’t sound like actors.
 This may be the one time where you don’t want drama in your story.
 Once we realized that, I had thousands of voices in my library and from there, we did a bunch of readings in the studio until we found the people we liked.”

 So what’s Daniel’s and Robert’s relationship to sleep?
 Daniel smiles.
 “Fortunately, I’ve never had any issues with my sleep.
 I sleep like a baby.
 I love the Sleep Aid program but I’m affected by my work.
 I tend to listen to the sound distribution, clicks and stuff that I might’ve missed to edit.
 I guess I would sleep better with an action movie in the background.”

-“My relationship to sleep has always been good”, Robert says.
+“My relationship with sleep has always been good”, Robert says.
 “But it has changed quite a lot lately, mostly because I became a father this Spring.
-So now I try to squeeze in naps here and there during the day and for that the Sleep Aid program is a good tool to quickly get me into the right mood.”
+So now I try to squeeze in naps here and there during the day and for that, the Sleep Aid program is a good tool to quickly get me into the right mood.”